ArvindHarinder1/Deploy-SaaS-Apps-in-Record-Time/Instructions.md

 	- In the **Identifier** textbox, type the value using the following pattern:
 	*https://<subdomain>-dev-ed.my.salesforce.com*

 33. On the SAML Signing Certificate, click on download certificate.
+You will import this certificate later in Salesforce.
-34. On the Set up Salesforce section, click Configure Salesforce, copy the SAML Entity ID and SAML Single Sign-On Service URL.
+34. On the Set up Salesforce section, copy the SAML Entity ID and SAML Single Sign-On Service URL.You will use this information later in Salesforce.

 ## Task 6: Set up Salesforce for single sign-on